 - To delete a region, select the region in the Region dropdown list and click Delete.
 This also deletes any saved name and returns the specific region number to default settings. - Use the Alarm Settings to configure detected motion as an alarm trigger that activates an alarm action.
-See Alarm, page 47.
+See Alarm, page 57.

-8. Adjust the motion sensitivity by moving the Custom Sensitivity bar slider left or right to the desired value.

-Fine-adjust the value by clicking the red arrows on the slider.
-Apply Custom Sensitivity to all motion detection regions.
+Adjust the motion detection sensitivity by moving the slider left or right to the desired value on the Custom Sensitivity bar.
+Fine-adjust the value by clicking the red arrows at each end of the slider.
+Custom Sensitivity is applied to all motion detection regions.